Minibus Hire Policy

 The minibus can only be operated by authorised officials of organisations holding a valid Section 19 Permit.

-Complete and sign the Milton Community Minibus driver's registration form: a photocopy of the driver's driving licence will be attached to this form, together with the 'check code' obtained from the DVLA.
+- Complete and sign the Milton Scout Group Minibus driver's registration form: a photocopy of the driver's driving licence will be attached to this form, together with the 'check code' obtained from the DVLA.

-Be able to answer "NO" to the following questions:
+- Be able to answer "NO" to the following declarations of fact:

 Milton Scout Group reserve the right to refuse any driver that they believe may be unsuitable.